 Because lowlights are darker than the rest of the hair, they do not use bleach.

-Lowlights last as long as a regular semi-permanent dye.
+Lowlights last as long as the demi-permanent or permanent dye used to create them.
 The better your maintenance, the less fading you will experience.
 They can last a few months.

 Yes.